|

 (b) The robots.

 The size of each robot shall be limited to 50cm.
 The height of the RF communication antenna will not be considered in deciding a robot's size.
-The foot length of the robot cannot be greater than 30% of its height.
+The foot length of the robot cannot be greater than 30% of its height.1.
+The robots may wear uniforms or be painted, but it is not required.
+There should be a way of distinguishing each robot from the others.(c) Substitutions

 2. The weight of the robot should be limited to a maximum of the robot should be 4kg.